"Julie and Nick run the most inspiring, fun and worthwhile music courses around.

 I hope the rest of your week with the kids went well.

-All the best to both of you,
+All the best to both of you,.
+JH

 I feel much more confident and inspired since I came back from the course.

-thank you for a wonderful course with such a lovely group
+Thank you for a wonderful course with such a lovely groupand wonderful playing (and food!).

-Thanks for everything
+Thanks for everything.
+DT